 How familiar are you with the phrase ‘tribal marketing?’

-It’s a concept that sits at the core of our very existence – hence the name – and it’s one that we live, breath and redefine every day.
+It’s a concept that sits at the core of our very existence – hence the name – and it’s one that we live, breathe and redefine every day.

 The concept of ‘tribes’ isn’t a new one, it’s a term that’s been around for a while and has been evolving rapidly.
 In fact, the emergence of tribal communities has got the marketing world in a spin and can now supersede traditional demographics when it comes to understanding consumers.